We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - have kidney disease

-There are several other treatment options for ED aside from oral medications and supplements.
-These options include:
+There are several other treatment options for ED.
+These include:

 - testosterone replacement